Aliases for KCNK5 Gene

 GeneCards Summary for KCNK5 Gene

 KCNK5 (Potassium Two Pore Domain Channel Subfamily K Member 5) is a Protein Coding gene.
 Diseases associated with KCNK5 include Balkan Nephropathy.
-Among its related pathways are Sweet Taste Signaling and Hepatic ABC Transporters.
+Among its related pathways are Sweet Taste Signaling and Cardiac conduction.
 GO annotations related to this gene include potassium channel activity and potassium ion leak channel activity.
 An important paralog of this gene is KCNK10.

 UniProtKB/Swiss-Prot for KCNK5 Gene